 He is not the kind of pup who can be left home alone for hours on end.
 His high energy, curious mind, and tenacious ways mean he’ll become bored easily.
 And in turn, he’ll get up to all kinds of mischief, usually in the form of destruction.
 Ideally, he needs a family who can be at home with him to keep him company and entertained for most of the day.

 Airedales are intelligent.
-They are very enthusiastic to please their masters.
+They are very enthusiastic about pleasing their masters.
 This means that he is relatively trainable and will become a mostly obedient dog with the right training.
-But, he is also a headstrong pup who sometimes likes to think that he knows best.
+But he is also a headstrong pup who sometimes likes to think that he knows best.
 This means that his training needs to start young, and you need to commit lots of time and effort to it.
 Otherwise, you could find a know-it-all pup on your hands.

 The best training method to use is the positive reinforcement training method.
 Find out what motivates him.
 His prey drive means he is bound to love chasing toys, so be sure to involve these in your training.
 Yummy treats and praise work wonders too!
 Make him work for things, and never give anything away for free.
 Otherwise, he’ll become accustomed to a spoiled way of life.